Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Experiments

 \subsection{Ablation study}

-\paragraph{Effect of NT-DM.} We conducted experiments to evaluate whether a timestep distribution $P(t)$, which minimizing JSD with the target distribution $P_{ori}(t)$, is effective for improving image quality.
-Tab.~\ref{fig:h_c_choice} records the performance metrics based on $\{h_{k}\}$ and $c$.
-Overall, selecting $\{h_{k}\}$ and $c$ to minimize JSD performed better than other cases.
+\paragraph{Effect of early upsampling ratio.} In Stage 2 of RALU, increasing the amount of top-$r$ ratio of latent upsampling results in a more robust avoidance of aliasing artifacts.
+We define the upsampling ratio as the fraction of top-\(r\) ratio of latents selected for early upsampling. \cref{fig:ablation_ratio} highlights the impact of the upsampling ratio on the generated image quality.
+We note a trade-off where higher upsampling ratios improve image quality but lead to an increase in FLOPs.
+Therefore, we adopt ratios in the 0.2-0.3 range, which offers the best compromise between quality and efficiency.

-\paragraph{Effect of upsampling ratio.} In Stage 2 of our method, increasing the amount of top-k latent upsampling results in more regions of the image having higher resolution, thus allowing for a more faithful reflection of the prompt within the image.
-We define the upsampling ratio as the fraction of top-\(k\) latents selected for early upsampling based on region importance.
-Fig.~\ref{fig:ablation_ratio} highlights the impact of the upsampling ratio on the generated image quality.
-We note a trade-off where higher upsampling ratios improve text alignment but lead to an increase in FLOPs.
+\paragraph{Effect of NT-Matching.} We analyzed the effectiveness of NT-Matching by measuring metrics under various noise level and denoising timestep scenarios.
+As shown in~\cref{tab:ntdm}, it is evident that optimizing JSD yields the best image quality and text alignment, highlighting the superiority of NT-Matching.